The holiday season is approaching.

 However, I can almost guarantee the freedom you will feel, the experiences you have, the lessons you learn, the new or revolutionary ideas you have while traveling is a pretty good place to start.

-So if you’re craving something more… profound this holiday season, here are a few alternatives to the traditional gift.
+So if you’re craving something more… profound this holiday season, here are a few alternatives to the traditional gift giving practice.

-The best gift for travelers isn’t a new passport holder or new suitcase… it’s a trip!
+The best gift for travelers isn’t a new passport holder, a neck pillow, or suitcase… it’s a trip!

 Instead of getting wrapped up in the mindless desire to consume at the holidays, think different.

-What more memorable surprise gift is there than opening up a beautifully wrapped package to discover plane tickets and hotel accommodations to some exotic destination?!
+What more memorable surprise gift is there than opening up a beautifully wrapped package to discover plane tickets and hotel accommodations to some exotic destination your spouse/partner/friend has always wanted to go to?!

 If you’re not into the surprise thing, you could instead co-decide to ditch the traditional Christmas celebration and spend Christmas to New Years away instead.